carltonupp/carlton.upperdine.dev/posts/typescript-domain-modelling.md

 }
 ```

-This is okay, but leaves a lot of room for bugs to appear over time.
+This is okay, but I see a few issues with this code that could become
+problematic as the codebase grows:

-Firstly, `status` being a string type leaves a lot of room for typos and case
+- **Status** being a string type leaves a lot of room for typos and case
   inconsistency.
+- The function names aren't descriptive of what they are doing.
+For example,
+  **dispatchOrder** isn't _just_ dispatching an order - it's:
+  - checking if the order is in a valid state to be dispatched
+  - dispatching and returns the order if the above check passes
+  - returning the order as-is if the above check fails

+## Union Types

+For our state, we have the following options available:

+- Open
+- Dispatched
+- Complete
+- Cancelled

 If we only have a finite amount of options available, the obvious choice is to
-create a union type representing the different states an order can be in.
-By
+create a union type representing the different states an order can be in:
-doing this, we are reducing the risk of future developers changing the casing or
-terminology of the states without taking this into account everywhere they are
-used.

 ```ts
 type OrderState =